 3. Sunscreen offers complete protection from sunburn.

 While sunscreen certainly offers a degree of protection, it is by no means complete.
-In fact, other measures like staying in the shade and covering exposed skin may be more important in protecting skin from sunburn.
+In fact, other measures like staying in the shade and covering exposed skin may be more important in protecting the skin from sunburn.

 4. A higher SPF means more time in the sun.